HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - collection
   - set 🎓 known
   - hash table
-  - linked list
+  - linked list 🖐️ used
-  - doubly list
+  - doubly list 🖐️ used
-  - unrolled list
+  - unrolled list 🖐️ used
-  - circular list
+  - circular list 🖐️ used
-  - queue
+  - queue 🖐️ used
-  - stack
+  - stack 🖐️ used
   - deque
-  - tree
+  - tree 🖐️ used
-  - graph
+  - graph 🖐️ used
-  - iterator
+  - iterator 🖐️ used
   - mutable state
   - immutable state
   - serialization
-  - string parsing
+  - string parsing 🖐️ used
 - Process & style
   - compiler
   - transpiler